The translation of this document is outdated.

 16) the amount and procedures for the payment of the State fee

-for the issue of the certificate for the transportation of
+for the issue of the animal transporter certificate;

 17) the amount and procedures for the payment of the State fee